OctaForge/libostd/README.md

-OctaSTD is an extension of the C++17 standard library which mainly provides ranges (to replace iterators) but also various other utilities like proper streams, string formatting, concurrency utilities and others.
+OctaSTD is an extension of the C++17 standard library which mainly provides ranges (to replace iterators) but also various other utilities like proper streams, string formatting, coroutines, concurrency utilities and others.
 It's meant to replace the more poorly designed parts of the C++ standard library to make the language easier and more convenient to use.

 It is not feature complete right now, as most things are still being worked on.